 Oleхiy Haran, Research Director at the Democratic Initiatives Foundation, and Petro Burkovsky, Deputy Head of Department at the National Institute for Strategic Studies, prepared a policy memo on what would make the Kremlin rethink its options in the Donbas.

-The experts of the Razumkov Centre analyse the main events in Ukrainian domestic policy, national security and defence, economy, energy sector and foreign policy.
+Experts of the Razumkov Centre analysed the main events in Ukrainian domestic policy, national security and defence, economy, energy sector and foreign policy.